dfinson/apifi/README.md

 The file starts off with the `apiUrl` (defaults to `window.location.origin`) and the `bearerToken`, along with their corresponding setters.
 It then has a corresponding method for each GraphQL endpoint on the back end.
 To use; import the *apifiClient.js* file, call the relevant method with whichever variables may be required, as well as the GraphQL response format, and the API stack is good to go.

 ### Upcoming
-1. The next major phase in development will be to incorporate out of the box GraphQL subscriptions.
+1. GraphQL subscriptions.
-2. Upon looking in the *target* folder, a *test* package can be seen alongside its *controller*, *service* and *model* counterparts.
-This is still in development.
-It's goal is to provide auto generated baseline test coverage for all generated endpoints, and is also slated for the next major release.
+2. Auto generated baseline test coverage for generated CRUD endpoints.

 ### Known issues